FAIR Signposting Profile

 avoids that HTTP headers become too large.

 2.1.1.
-Level 1 - A Minimal Set of Typed Links Pertaining to the Landing Page
+Level 1 - Typed Links Pertaining to the Landing Page

 The below image and table show the links with the